The Double Transpose of the Ruelle Operator: Pressure Functional and Eigenmeasures

-The above inequality implies that the spectral radius is non-null.
-On the other hand, from the boundeness of $\mathscr{L}_{f}$ and Gelfand's formula it follows that the limit, when $n$ goes to infinity, of the lhs above is precisely the logarithm of the spectral radius of $\mathscr{L}_f$.
-Therefore $\log\lambda_f=P(f)$. \end{proof}
+On the other hand, from the boundedness of $\mathscr{L}_{f}$ and Gelfand's formula, it follows that the limit, when $n$ goes to infinity, of the lhs above is precisely the logarithm of the spectral radius of $\mathscr{L}_f$.
+Therefore $\log\rho(\mathscr{L}_{f})=P(f)$. \end{proof}

 Now we are ready to prove the main result of this section.